 The New York Botanical Garden is perhaps one of the most kid-friendly establishments in all of New York, and it’s no different come winter.
 To celebrate the holidays every year, the Botanical Garden sets up mini replicas of famous NYC landmarks made entirely of natural materials.
 And even better, they set up an elaborate and expansive network of mini steam engines to chug their way around the buildings and plants.
 The atmosphere created by Norman Rockwell-type buildings, tropical plants, and the giggles of small children is something you’re sure to find only in New York.
 The display is set to run from November 19 to January 16.

 Sledding in Prospect Park

-Prospect Park may be one of New York’s quieter parks, but it doesn’t mean there’s not fun to be had there.
-The park has an abundance of hills that tikes and tots can gleefully slide down and because the park is outside busy Manhattan, the risk of collisions remains quite low.
-For parents and new lovers who prefer to keep their bottoms dry this winter season, Prospect Park is dotted with little cafés serving hot and cold beverages.
+Prospect Park may be one of New York’s quieter parks, but it doesn’t mean there’s no fun to be had there!
+The park has an abundance of hills that children can gleefully slide down and because the park is outside busy Manhattan, the risk of collisions remains quite low.
+For parents and lovebirds who are booking flights to JFK this winter season and prefer to keep their bottoms dry while at it, Prospect Park is dotted with little cafés serving hot and cold beverages.
 Notably, Bluestone Café offers visitors treats and a panoramic view of Prospect Park Lake.
 Oh, and did we mention there’s an ice skating rink too?